 Digging through your storage unit one sunny Saturday, you realize – I have way too much stuff!
-Toys your children have outgrown, clothes that are no longer in style, furniture you just can’t see in your new home…the list goes on.
+Toys your children have outgrown, clothes that are no longer in style, the furniture you just can’t see in your new home…the list goes on.
 If hauling it all home and hosting a Yard Sale is not high on your list of weekend plans, you may be thinking, “What am I going to do with it all?”
 Luckily, there are lots of great options out there!
 With just a short drive, a phone call or a few quick clicks, your old stuff can find a new home and a new purpose.
 Here are some of the great ones, both local and national organizations, who want your old stuff.

 The Salvation Army